Melvyn J Taub: Actor

 As an actor, Taub appeared in It's All True, an Arena television film in the early 1980s, starring alongside Koo Stark and directed by Julien Temple, as well as in a number of TV commercials worldwide.

 Later career

 Early demos recorded by Taub have subsequently been released under the name of Melvyn And the Smartys, but after the demise of The Jetset, he continued to work in the music industry as an international press and promotions manager for EastWest Records and Sony Music.

 Upon leaving Sony in 2003, he continued to work with Oasis, Travis, Simple Minds, Big Audio Dynamite, Craig David, Taio Cruz, Bill Wyman, Orbital and Simply Red on a freelance basis.

 He later went on to form The International Department, an international music promotion and marketing company, with Paul Bultitude and Doe Phillips.
 Melvyn continues to work closely with Manic Street Preachers, Marc Almond, Mick Hucknall, Grace Jones, and Jake Bugg in promotional and tour management roles, as well as currently enjoying huge success with Isle Of Wight sensations Wet Leg whom he co-manages with Martin Hall.

+Death

+Taub died from Pancreatic cancer on 23 September 2024, sixteen days after his 64th birthday.

+Actor Michelle Collins, a friend of Taub, helped raise £25,000 for North London Hospice in his memory.